ucla-data-archive/bash-shell-notes/bash-notes.md

 - first part of `mv` is what you want to move, second is to where and including the new name
 - **note**: `mv` works on directories as well
 - let's move `quotes` into the current directory.
-What does `.` mean?
+What does `.` mean again?

 ```bash
 mv thesis/quotes.txt .